-The research studied the cognitive test scores of over 15,000 people over the age of 50 and compared them in air pollution concentration maps.
-The findings revealed that those who lived in the most polluted locations aged three years faster than those who lived in places with the least pollution.
+The researchers studied the cognitive test scores of over 15,000 people over the age of 50.
+The subject’s test scores were analyzed in relation to air pollution concentration maps.
+Their findings revealed that the test subjects who lived in the most polluted locations aged three years faster than those who lived in places with the least pollution.

-The findings of a study conducted at Rush University Medical Center show similar results.
-Their research found a relationship between fine air pollution particle exposure and cognitive deterioration.
+Another study conducted at Rush University Medical Center shows similar results.
+Their research found a relationship between exposure to fine particle air pollution and cognitive deterioration.

 Here is a quick breakdown of what Ultrafine and Fine particles are:

 - Fine particles (PM2.5): Particles with diameters ranging from 0.1 to 2.5 microns.
 PM2.5 particles make up around 9% of all airborne particles.
 A single human hair can be anywhere between 17 and 181 microns in diameter.
 These particles can lodge in lung tissue and cause respiratory disorders like asthma, bronchitis, and emphysema when inhaled.
 PM2.5 exposure has been associated with an increased risk of cardiovascular disorders, such as arrhythmic heartbeats and heart attacks, in addition to cognitive deterioration.

 - Ultrafine particles (UFPs): Particles with a diameter smaller than 0.1 microns.
 This is the size of almost 90% of all airborne particles.
 UFPs are not only the most common of all airborne particles, but they are also the most harmful to your health.
 Ultrafine particles can easily be inhaled, deposited in the lungs, and absorbed straight into the bloodstream due to their small size.
 UFPs flow through your bloodstream and are able to pass through the blood-brain barrier reaching your brain and all of your critical organs.